divercefi/whitepaper/README.md

 <img width="901" alt="Screenshot 2023-10-11 at 14 15 27" src="https://github.com/cryptoeasy/whitepaper/assets/41304724/7fb33abd-11c4-4283-b40e-ca23a9f8d805">

-# Divercefi White Paper 2.1
+# Divercefi White Paper 2.2

 ## Preface

 This updated short White Paper aims to provide an update to Divercefi’s (Ex-Cryptoeasy) original whitepaper issued about 2 years ago.
-The past 2 years have been full of learnings and challenges in the current DEFI market and have enabled the team to pivot from the initial strategy and shift the scope of our value proposition.
+The past 2 years have been full of learnings and challenges in the current DeFi market and have enabled the team to pivot from the initial strategy and shift the scope of our value proposition.
 Also, the approach will be different as a detailed roadmap and features will not be outlined in this document better aligned with Agile and lean startup principles.

 ## Abstract

-Retail investment has skyrocketed in past years and expanded to further asset classes (e.g., Equities, Secondaries, Cryptocurrencies, Commodities, and Derivatives), partly enabled by the emergence of accessible online banks, brokers, and other investment platforms.
+Retail investment has skyrocketed in past years and expanded to further asset classes (e.g., equities, secondaries, cryptocurrencies, commodities, and derivatives), partly enabled by the emergence of accessible online banks, brokers, and other investment platforms.
 On the other hand, accessible and independent investment management tools are still missing for investors to educate themselves, plan, set up, and manage their investments over time.
 Divercefi is building the ultimate investment management solution for retail investors to discover new investment opportunities, build diversified portfolios, and keep track of all their investments.
 The ambition of Divercefi is to build an open financial ecosystem leveraging Web3 technology enabling users to follow best investment strategies and connect with any TradFi, CeFi or DeFi solution.
 In terms of approach, Divercefi will be user-centred, independent and non-custodial.

 ## Introduction